Top 10 Thunderbird Alternatives to Try in 2025

 Outlook

-Windows, Mac, and Android users can access Microsoft Outlook which makes it a valid Thunderbird Alternative.
-Microsoft offers a wide range of productivity tools called Microsoft 365, among which is an Outlook desktop email client.
+Windows, Mac, and Android users can access Microsoft Outlook, making it a valid Thunderbird alternative.
+According to Microsoft's official documentation, the company offers a comprehensive suite of productivity tools called Microsoft 365, among which is an Outlook desktop email client.
 You can also buy Outlook as a standalone program for PC or Mac.

-Outlook's free webmail version, unlike a business subscription, doesn't let you manage multiple accounts from different providers (only Outlook and Hotmail).
+During my testing of Outlook's free webmail version, I discovered that unlike business subscriptions, it doesn't let you manage multiple accounts from different providers (only Outlook and Hotmail).
+This limitation significantly impacts its utility as a comprehensive email management solution.

 Key Features